 - Scour Pad – An appropriate sponge should do the trick.
 A soft one lets you hold enough water as you wipe your club without wasting too much soap in the process.

-- Golf Club Brush – A golf brush allows you to clean the grooves of your club effectively.
+- Brush – A brush allows you to clean the grooves of your face effectively.
 You can purchase one designated for this task such as the Frogger Golf Brush with a 2.5ft retractable cord and thin nylon bristles.
 It also has a golf club groove sharpener if they start to lose their edge.
 Alternatively, you could improvise using one of your old toothbrushes.
 However, in so doing, I recommend one with soft bristles.

 - Polish – Depending on the design of your golf club, you will need either a metal (chrome or steel polish) or wood polish.
 It adds a nice finishing touch to your club, ready for your next playing time.

 - Water – this is the most basic of all cleaning components.
 Lukewarm water is recommended for the best results.
 Too hot of water and you run the risk of softening the ferrules to where they might slip on the shaft.
-Too cold of water… Well, I’m not a chemist, so here you go!
+Too cold of water… Well, I’m not a chemist, so check out this Clean Club Science 101!

 If you want to go completely spartan, you only need dish soap brush and water to clean your clubs.
 Don’t forget your towel, so you don’t have to remove rust from golf clubs later.

 Great.
 You’ve got the items needed.
-Now it’s time to learn how to clean golf clubs like a pro.
+Now it’s time to make your clubs shine!

 Squirt a proportionate amount of liquid soap into the lukewarm water mix properly.
 In this step, you should ensure that the mixture covers only the heads – you do not want to risk causing ferrule movement.
 For the woods & hybrids, avoid prolonged submerging in water.
 While I’ve personally never had water seep into the hollow body of the head, it is apparently an issue.